-Looking at the Unique Smart Contracts Callers tool, Bitquery revealed an upsurge in the number of addresses with wrapped tokens.
+Looking at the Unique Smart Contracts Caller tool, Bitquery revealed an upsurge in the number of addresses with wrapped tokens.

 For clarity, wrapped tokens are ERC20 tokens used to represent other cryptocurrencies like Bitcoin and Ethereum.
 One wrapped token equals the value of the asset being represented.
 For example, 1 Wrapped Bitcoin (WBTC) represents 1 BTC.

 Interestingly, aside from Wrapped Ethereum (WETH), which obtained 21,979 unique callers, the ERC20 representation of Bitcoin has been growing steadily in the past few months and had 10,580 unique callers in September.

 This number represents a 300% increase in the number of WBTC’s unique callers from August, as shown in the chart below.

 Wrapped Bitcoin (WBTC) is an ERC20 token based on Bitcoin that acts as a bridge between Bitcoin and Ethereum, bringing BTC to the Ethereum blockchain.
 The ERC20 token also helps provide liquidity to DeFi protocols.